 - At Common Ground, Corps members help run our children’s environmental programs and summer camp, do the hard work of sustaining our urban farm, and run our recycling and composting programs.

-- In partnership with Connecticut Fund for the Environment, a team of Corps members has been surveying water quality on the West River.
+- In partnership with Save the Sound, a team of Corps members has been surveying water quality on the West River.

-- Corps members have also joined in a week-long Water Boot Camp, run by the Regional Water Authority and other partners.
+- Corps members have also joined in a week-long Environmental Careers Camp, led by the Regional Water Authority and other partners.

 Thanks to Our Funders